AceS6/OneSwitch/README.md

 Be careful, this program can break your device if not used correctly.

 #installation
-Root your device
-Install the apk

-Follow
+Root your device and install the apk with a basic installer.
+You will need to allow untrusted sources.

+Follow the user guide pdf provided in the repository.